 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

 - Move the brake reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Take off cover 2 with membrane 3. - Manually press the brake caliper toward the brake disc to push back the brake pistons.
 Ensure that brake fluid does not flow out of the brake fluid reservoir, if necessary extract excess.